akshitamishraa/Image-gallery/README.md

 # Image-gallery
-This my image store gallery.
+This is my image store gallery.